-Parties to a matter involving an allegation of Policy Violation are entitled to an Adviser of their choice, which means any person who has been chosen by a Complainant or Respondent, and who has agreed to provide advice, review documents, and generally provide moral support, at the party's own cost.
+Parties to a matter involving an allegation of Policy Violation are entitled to an Adviser of their choice, which means a member of the University community who is not acting as an attorney, who has been chosen by a Complainant or Respondent, and who has agreed to provide advice, review documents, and generally provide moral support.
 Advisers may accompany advisees to any interviews or hearings that result from this Policy.
 Advisers are bound by the same confidentiality requirements applicable to the parties, are not permitted to speak on behalf of their advisees, and are not to represent themselves as speaking on behalf of the University with respect to the matter on which they are advising.
 Any individual acting as an Adviser under this Policy who violates confidentiality is in violation of this Policy and subject to disciplinary action up to and including, but not limited to, being barred from acting as an Adviser in future complaints or termination of employment, depending on severity.
 It is important, when one chooses an Adviser, to ask for the individual's consent to serve in this capacity before divulging any confidential information.
 Notice of the identity of any Adviser and their expected appearance must be given to the OIE at least 24 hours prior to any meeting or proceeding that an Adviser will attend.